Causa Wulff: Further developments

-After the request by the district attorney's office in Hanover to lift Wulff's immunity had been leaked to the press, there were media reports that the prosecutors had questioned Wulff's explanation that he reimbursed Groenwold in cash when checking out of the hotel in Sylt in August 2008.
+After the request by the district attorney's office in Hanover to lift Wulff's immunity had been leaked to the press, there were media reports that the prosecutors had questioned Wulff's explanation that he reimbursed Groenewold in cash when checking out of the hotel in Sylt in August 2008.
 The investigations showed no corresponding withdrawals on Wulff's bank account that would back up his claim.
 In view of Wulff's negative account balance leading up to the Sylt vacation, prosecutors deemed the possibility that Wulff had kept a cash gift from December 2007 until August 2008 as "economically unwise".

 On February 26, 2012, further details emerged regarding the cash gifts that Wulff received in December 2007.
 According to Wulff, he received 1,000 euro as a birthday present and a Christmas present of 2,500 euro from his mother-in-law to his wife Bettina.
 Six days after receipt of the birthday gift, the Wulffs left for a Sylt vacation in December 2007.
 Regarding the Sylt trip in August 2008, the district attorney's office said that they had questioned Wulff's cash reimbursement explanation because there was an eight-month gap between the Christmas gift in December and the Sylt vacation in August 2008, and because Wulff's bank account was in the red by more than 10,000 euro in July 2008.

 On March 1, 2012, the district attorney searched David Groenewold's home and offices with his permission and seized a large volume of documents and data.

 One day later, the district attorney searched Wulff's personal home and seized one computer among other things.
 Since the search was conducted with the permission of the Wulff family, no search warrant was required.

 On June 1, it became known that the district attorney's office in Berlin had closed its probe into allegations that Wulff had engaged in unethical behavior in connection with, among other things, the leasing of an Audi Q3.
 The investigation did not yield firm evidence backing up the accusations.